Plume Design System

 Defining The Style Guide

-We then determined we would need a sizing system specific to desktop, tablet and mobile sizing requirements since we would be using this design system to design websites and webpages.
+We then determined we would need a sizing system specific to desktop, tablet and mobile size requirements.
 This included page margins, content widths, content margins and more.
-After analyzing best practices for viewport sizing, we met with developers to explain our findings.
+After analyzing best practices for viewport sizing, we met with developers to share our findings.

 A text style guide of desktop and mobile sizes for PlumeA color style guide for Plume for their different themes